Clinical trials for chordoma

 Deciding whether to take part in a clinical trial is an important and sometimes difficult process.
 If you are considering trials as an option, it is important to carefully consider the possible risks and benefits of participating with your doctors and your family.

 Potential benefits of participating include the possibility that you could receive a new treatment before it is available to others.
 You will also be under close, regular monitoring by the doctors who are the investigators for the trial, which can be beneficial both for your general health and for your cancer treatment.
 In most cases, the treatment being studied in the trial is provided to the study participants at no cost.
-However, things that are considered standard medical care — such as checkup exams, blood draws, or A type of imaging scan that is used initially to help diagnose chordoma, as well as during follow up to check for recurrence or metastasis. scans — are typically covered by insurance, so you could be responsible for co-pays and deductibles for these procedures.
+However, things that are considered standard medical care — such as checkup exams, blood draws, or MRI scans — are typically covered by insurance, so you could be responsible for co-pays and deductibles for these procedures.

 Clinical trials also provide benefit to the medical and patient communities in general.
 By participating in a trial, you can help researchers answer important questions about what types of treatments are most effective and help improve care for future chordoma patients.

 Contact your insurance provider or health system to know what they will cover.
 The treatments being studied in clinical trials are usually given at no cost to the patient, but there are other costs that may not be covered by the trial if they are considered part of regular cancer care.
 This can include lab tests, imaging, physician co-pays, or treatment for side effects.
 You should check with your insurance provider or health system to learn more about how these costs are paid for.